tangentyh/notes-of-tan/docs/backend/java/javaIO.md

    - `nfds` — the highest-numbered file descriptor in any of the three sets, plus 1
    - `fd_set` — array based, of size `FD_SETSIZE` which defaults to 1024
    - `readset`、`writeset`、`exceptset` — 分别对应读、写、异常条件的描述符集合, three classes of events on the specified set of file descriptors, can be `NULL`; upon return, each of the file descriptor sets will be cleared of all file descriptors except for those that are ready / exceptional
+   - return — on success, return the number of file descriptors contained in the three returned descriptor sets; 0 on timeout; -1 on error

 1. `poll` — similar to `select`, but with more event types and no size constraint for array `*fds`
    ```c